JarrettWendt/JarrettWendt.github.io/_posts/2020-05-11-ReinventingTheWheel.md

 That's great and all for the n00bs who don't know what they're doing, but what about those of us who _insist_ we know what we're doing?
 Many times I've decided a `std::vector` would be the right container for an application because of that sweet sweet O(1) random access, but we _sometimes_ need to insert/remove from the front?
 I wanna be able to call `push_front` and `pop_front` gosh darnit!

-The sane solution to this of course is to throw away all the hard work that went into designing and optimizing `std::vector` and roll out your own container that you wrote in a 48-hour non-stop energy drink fueled sprint over the weekend.

-Of course not.
-The sane and easy solution is to just inherit from from `std::vector`, and your own `push_front` and `pop_front` which just calls `insert` and `erase`, respectively.

-But this was just one example.
 What if you want to remove all elements matching a certain predicate?
 C# conveniently provides `List<T>.RemoveAll(Predicate<T>)`, so C++ probably has something similar, right?
 No?
 Enter the erase-remove idiom:
 ```c++
 const auto it = std::remove(v.begin(), v.end(), t);
 v.erase(it, v.end());